sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Added ability to create symbolic links instead of real copys of devices.
 * (sbormann) Added options to hide INFO_A and INFO_B if device is inactive/active/enlarged.
 * (sbormann) Added optional delay of cover reload for media.
+* (sbormann) Added new size optione for tiles (full width with aspect ratio but limited to screen height).

 ### 1.3.3 (2020-10-17)
 * (sbormann) Fixed applying of widget-options for newly devices that havn't been saved before.